-For the batter it’s just egg and flour.
-Separate the eggs so that the egg whites can be beaten and added to the batter, making it so light and fluffy.
+For the batter it’s just egg.
+Separate the eggs so that the egg whites can be beaten making it light and fluffy.

-The ratio is that you want to use 1 tablespoon of flour per egg you use to make the batter.
-Then dip the stuffed chiles into the batter and fry.
+Dip the stuffed chiles into the flour to coat and then into the egg batter and fry.
 I’ve also seen people who fry up the batter, almost like an omelette and add the chile pepper to it and fold it all together.
 I haven’t tried that method yet myself, some say it’s easier though than frying.